Estimation and Inference for High Dimensional Factor Model with Regime Switching: Empirical Application

+We also detect two recessions after the Covid-19 pandemic, one from 03/2020 to 08/2020 and the second from 02/2021 to 05/2021, so we would have detected the 03/2020-08/2020 recession in 04/2020 because the data for 03/2020 is available with one month delay.
+This is quite interesting, given that our method detects recessions with 6.25 months delay on average during the period 02/1980-02/2020.

 Table \ref{Table 2} shows that using more series could improve the speed of turning points detection.
-However, using more series could also bring in false positives (turning points detected by the proposed method using many series but not detected by NBER BCDC), because the extra series may contain different turning points.
+However, using more series could also bring in false positives (turning points detected by the proposed method using many series but not detected by NBER BCDC), because the extra series may not be synchronous with the NBER business cycle.
 Here we detect eight false recessions: 09/1983-11/1983, 10/1986-02/1987, 07/1989-10/1989, 01/1993-02/1993, 01/1995-03/1995, 08/1998, 05/2000-08/2000, 06/2010-10/2010, and one false expansion: 02/1982.
-While these false positives should not be ignored, most of them only last for a short periods and would have little effect on macroeconomic policy.
-Overall, our results demonstrate the potential of using a large number of series and factor model with common loading switching for quick real-time detection of business cycle turning points.
+While these false positives should not be ignored, most of them only last for a very short periods and would have little effect on macroeconomic policy.
+Overall, our results illustrate the potential of using a large number of series and factor models with common loading switching for real-time detection of the business cycle turning points.

+To get rid of those false recessions, one possible solution is to select time series that are synchronous with the NBER business cycle, and another promising solution is to extend our results to the case where regime switching in the loadings is approximately synchronous rather than exactly synchronous.
+In fact, Stock and Watson (2014) mainly focuses on how to combine different turning points of many individual series (determined by the Bry-Boschan algorithm) into a single point. \